-The S1000RR is a great bike for track day enthusiasts or street worthy skilled sport riders who can employ self discipline.
+The S1000RR is a great bike for track day enthusiasts or street worthy skilled sport riders who can use self-discipline.
 The owner’s manual has an entire section titled “On the Race Track”!
 Personally, I’m a huge advocate for getting your street legal sport bike onto the track.
 It’s highly practised in Europe.
-Show up at a track in England or Italy for example, sign up, remove the mirrors, number plate/ holder, tape off the glass and off you go!
+Show up at a track in England or Italy, sign up, remove the mirrors, number plate/ holder, tape off the glass and off you go!
 This rider owner’s guide shows you the S1000RR is made to transform from your street ride to your track ride and that’s a smart move BMW!

 There’s caution needed for the street however, within three seconds it goes from zero to 100 km/h where its top speed is over 200 km/h which is stated modestly by BMW.

-During my rides throughout a ten day test stretch, I was astonished, on every occasion to realise how much available power there was in each of the six gears!
+During my rides throughout a ten-day test stretch, I was astonished, on every occasion to realise how much power was available in each of the six gears!
 I’d never experienced anything like it!
 At 14,200 rpm the rev limiter engages in but of course you’ll even experience this when in first gear.
 I did find the bike eats up fuel when its 17.5 litre tank emptied quickly.
 However, I found this comparable to other litre bikes.
-BMW claims it uses 5.7 litres per 100km at a steady 90km/h and 5.9 litres @ 120km.
+BMW claims it uses 5.7 litres per 100km at a steady 90 km/h and 5.9 litres @ 120km.
 It could have been my combination of distance and higher revs through the lower gears which caused it to be less economical.

 Like most sport bikes the handlebar turning radius is small but if you are a sport-bike rider you’ll already be accustomed to this.
 The BMW S1000RR is no different so performing small mid city “U” turns is problematic as well as tight narrow lane urban right hand corners.
 But the bike wasn’t designed with these manoeuvres in mind.

 The S1000RR is available in colour combinations of Acid Green, Mineral Silver or Thunder Grey Metallic.
-For the colour scheme of Alpine White/Lupin Blue Metallic/Magma Red there’s a surcharge of CAD650.
-Watch out for the insurance premium on this model and be sure to factor in this expense to the overall budget when you consider buying.
+For the colour scheme of Alpine White/Lupin Blue Metallic/Magma Red there’s a surcharge of $ 650.
+CAD.
+Watch out for the insurance premium on this model and be sure to factor in this cost to the overall budget when you consider buying.

 For full specs visit www.bmw-motorrad.ca